 - Apple themed cookbook

-In addition to the caramel apple nacho bar and the items my friends brought for the apple competition, here’s what else we served!
+In addition to the caramel apple nacho bar and the items my friends brought for the apple competition, here are some other ideas that would’ve been yummy!

 - Applesauce pouches (for the kids)